labwc/labwc-artwork/README.md

 # labwc-artwork

-This repository is for [`labwc`](https://github.com/labwc/labwc) wayland compositor users and developers to add a icons, wallpapers, themes or other general artwork.
+This repository is for [`labwc`](https://github.com/labwc/labwc) wayland compositor users and developers to add icons, wallpapers, themes or other general artwork.

 Image format is not important, but in the spirit of the `labwc` project, all additions should be light weight.